 Learning the theory of human action was relatively easy.
 After that task, I began considering the history of human action, as it pertains to social institutions such as families, clubs, religion, business, and government.
 Learning the history of human action is difficult, while learning all of history seems impossible.

 This knowledge provides a perception of reality which very few people share, a situation that makes you think most others are terribly sheltered.

 There can never be a political solution to the political problem of subjugation.
-Most ultra-wealthy people worldwide prosper by ruling others, and government is the main vehicle they use.
+Most accumulated, ultra-wealthy people worldwide prosper by ruling others, and government is the main vehicle they use.
 They nurture its existence and work to prevent any discussion which might lead to its demise.
 Politicians and employees at practically all levels of government condone tyranny because it yields their livelihood.
 Government is just plain evil; subjugation will cease to exist when governments cease to exist.

 Most people will not read this content, even if they have access to it.
 These non-readers are comfortable in their reality, comfortable with their perception of human interaction, or comfortable in living their lives without understanding human interaction.
 Most people cannot understand; many don’t care; some wouldn’t care even if they understood.
 Very few both understand and care.

 I am preaching to those who care.
 Those who don’t care, likely never will care.